WojciechMatuszewski/rust-event-driven-story-generator/README.md

 - Be **mindful of the MQTT topic names**.
 For example, you **cannot have a topic containing `#`**.
 If you do, the MQTT will close the socket.

 - And as always, do not be me and **do not waste your time debugging stale API definitions.
 Please REMEMBER TO DEPLOY THE APIGW!**.

+- I was pretty **surprised by how Qwik handles environment variables**.
+Using `import.meta.env` feels a bit off after years of using `process.env` on both frontend and backend.

+  - The `import.meta.env` convention is present in Vite and since Qwik is using Vite, no wonder it uses the same convention.

+  - While reading the docs about the `import.meta`, I've noticed that, **according to MDN, the spec does not list any properties on this object**.
+It is up to browser implementers to add some (usually `url` and `resolve`).

+    - This saddens me a bit, because it will most likely lead to incompatibilities between different browsers down the line.